 Could this mattress be the bed of your dreams?
 I won’t know until I put it through my series of tried-and-true tests, designed to figure out exactly how it sleeps, how it feels, and whether or not it could be the perfect mattress for you.

 Continue reading below for my full review of the Lucid mattress.
 Don’t have time to read it all?
 Click here to skip to the bottom and check out my review summary.

-As the name suggests, this Lucid model is built with ten inches of foam for a deeply pressure-relieving sleep.
-The no-fuss construction not only helps to keep this bed super affordable, but to also highlight all the great benefits of memory foam, namely its body contouring and sinkage properties.
+As the name suggests, this Lucid model is built with 10 inches of foam for a deeply pressure-relieving sleep.
+The no-fuss construction not only helps to keep this bed super affordable but to also highlight all of the great benefits of memory foam, namely its body contouring and sinkage properties.